 We also love mooching around the shops in Bowral and recommend visiting Lancelot Hill Antique shop on the main street which is amazing.
 We used to visit a lot of antique stores in England, and this one matches the quality of them easily.

-Also, not forgetting, if you’re a foodies lover, then defo check out Berry.
+Also, not forgetting, if you’re a foodies lover, then definitely check out Berry.
 This small town is on the map for having some of the best cafes and restaurants in NSW.
 You can detour her onto your way into the Kangaroo Valley.

+How to get to Kangaroo Valley By Car: It takes about 2hr to drive there.
 By Public Transport:It takes about 4hr to get to Kangaroo Valley by a train and a couple of buses.

-22. Visit a Thai Buddhist Monastery
+26. Visit A Thai Buddhist Monastery

+How to get to Sunnataram Forest Monastery By Car: It takes about 2 hours to drive there.
 By Public Transport: It takes between 2-3 hours to get there with a combo of buses and trains.

 Just a three hour drive south of Sydney lies Jervis Bay.
 If you’ve not heard of Jervis Bay yet, you’ll want to know about it because it’s one of the most stunning beach towns you’ll come across near to Sydney.

-Jervis Bay is a fantastic day trip from Sydney, that you’ll be coming back time and time again.
+Jervis Bay is a fantastic day trip from Sydney, you’ll be coming back time and time again.

+How to get to Jervis Bay from Sydney By Car: It takes 3 hours to drive there.
 By Public Transport: Unfortunately there’s no public transport to Jervis Bay from Sydney 🙁

-We’ve tried and tested all 18 best hikes in Sydney mentioned in this post.
+If you’re looking to get out and explore more hidden gems in Sydney, you’ll find some of them in our 18 best hikes in Sydney guide.
 These hikes are some of the best secluded places near Sydney and if we mentioned them all in this post, it would go on forever.
 So take your time, check out this post and start planning your day trips from Sydney.